mjswensen/mjswensen.com/blog/_posts/2023-03-18-how-to-set-up-a-wireguard-vpn-for-personal-use.md

 ---
-title: How to set up a Wireguard VPN for personal use
+title: How to set up a WireGuard VPN for personal use
 date: 2023-03-18 18:04:28 MDT
 tags: software
 layout: post